• Prize list A: Prizes offered for solving teaching challenges (volumes I to V)

 Challenge C 15: Check and estimate the six basic lepton tangles and their ropelength.
 Prize: a surprise.

-Challenge C 17: Confirm or invalidate the new W and Z tangles defined with the help of two strands.
+Challenge C 17: Confirm or invalidate the new W and Z tangles defined with the help of strands.
 Prize: a surprise.

 Solved challenge C 4: Extrapolate the measured up and down quark masses to Planck energy, using the standard model.
 Solved by Shun Zhou.